Libya wants peacekeepers in Mali after French-led drive

 Last week's attack on a gas plant in Algeria - launched by Islamists opposed to a French-led military drive against al Qaeda-linked militants in Mali - have heightened fears in Africa and Western capitals of more attacks by jihadi militants.

-"Strategically what those extremists want is to expand the operation in other areas, in neighboring countries to divert attention from northern Mali," Abdulaziz said.
+"Strategically what those extremists want is to expand the operation in other areas, in neighbouring countries to divert attention from northern Mali," Abdulaziz said.

 The Mali crisis and the response by African countries and Western states is likely to dominate the AU summit being held in the Ethiopian capital, Addis Ababa.

-Any U.N. peacekeeping force would need to be drawn from neighboring countries, Abdulaziz said.
+Any U.N. peacekeeping force would need to be drawn from neighbouring countries, Abdulaziz said.

-"You can't secure an area without its own people and therefore the engagement of neighboring countries in a peacekeeping operation is a must," he said.
+"You can't secure an area without its own people and therefore the engagement of neighbouring countries in a peacekeeping operation is a must," he said.

 There is, though, much combat to be fought before peacekeepers could be deployed.